genwebcorp/genjax/README.md

 </div>

-> This is the community edition of [GenJAX](https://github.com/probcomp/genjax), a research probabilistic programming language in development at MIT's Probabilistic Computing Project.
+> This is the community edition of [GenJAX](https://github.com/probcomp/genjax), a probabilistic programming language in development at MIT's Probabilistic Computing Project.
 We recommend this version for stability, community contributions, expanded features and more active community-driven maintenance.
 The research version is more likely to be unstable, and evolve sporadically.

 ## 🔎 What is GenJAX?